AppliedEnergistics/appliedenergistics.github.io/content/miscellaneous-tips.md

 dismantle the AE Block or Part and dropping it for you, this is most useful with Parts as if you use a pick it will drop any cable, and parts in the block, using a wrench lets you only take off a single part.

+### Color Applicator
+You can set a higher priority on the ME Chest that houses the color applicator, and it will always store all your dyes in the applicator, ready for you to use at a moment's notice, provided of course, that the applicator is in the chest when you insert dyes into the system